radian-software/pass-ln/README.md

   ~/.password-store/.extensions/ln.bash`.

 ## Reference documentation

+If you have installed `pass-ln`, you can access full documentation in its man page by running `man pass-ln`.
+The same information is reproduced here for convenience.

 The full command-line syntax for `pass ln`, creating a symbolic link named `LINK_NAME` pointing at `TARGET`: